 Understanding boat trim and boat squat are all about control and avoiding running aground.
-For a "planing boat", i.e., those boats we're most familiar with that buzz around the bays and creeks, usually with an outboard engine on the stern, that "climb up" on to the water as they go faster, trim is synonymous with every aspect of the boat.
-Whether it be at the dock, barely making way or operating "at speed", how 'flat' she is largely under the control of the skipper and he or she should be constantly aware of what trim they are assuming.
-This trim is best controlled by what angle you place the outboard engine relative to the transom.
-Huh?
+For a planing boat, i.e., those boats we're most familiar with that buzz around the bays and creeks, usually with an outboard engine on the stern, that "climb up" on to the water as they go faster, trim is synonymous with every aspect of the boat.

+Whether it be at the dock, barely making way, or operating at speed, how "flat" she is, is largely under the control of the skipper and he or she should be constantly aware of what trim they are assuming.
+Trim is best controlled by the angle you place the outboard engine relative to the transom.
-Usually in the throttle, there is a thumb control that when you press it "down", it brings the propeller in closer to the transom.

-By bringing the propeller in closer to the transom, you force the bow down from its manufactured water-line.
+Usually in the throttle, there is a thumb control that when you press down, brings the propeller in closer to the transom.
+By bringing the propeller in closer to the transom, you force the bow down from its manufactured waterline.
 When you would want to do that?

 How about if you were heading into strong wave action?
-If your bow was trimmed 'up', the force of the waves would accentuate that, possibly making it more difficult to see - and to control the boat. (see SSP, "Skippering in Heavy Weather", 10/11/06)
+If your bow was trimmed up, the force of the waves would accentuate that, possibly making it more difficult to see - and to control the boat.

-Commensurately, if you press the thumb control to bring the engine "up", it moves the propeller away from the transom, forcing the bow up from its manufactured water-line.
+Commensurately, if you press the thumb control to bring the engine up, it moves the propeller away from the transom, forcing the bow up from its manufactured waterline.

 Why would you do that?
 Well, there are a number of reasons.
-One reason is that a powered vessel's fuel consumption improves as you reduce its wetted surface. (see SSP, "Fuel Efficiency on the Water", 7/23/08) So, as you are cruising down the bay, you can trim the engine up and save fuel at a given rate of speed.
-Secondly, if you are willing to throw fuel efficiency to the wind, sort to speak, a powered vessel simply goes faster with less of a wetted surface.
+For one, a powered vessel's fuel consumption improves as you reduce its wetted surface.

+So, as you are cruising down the bay, you can trim the engine up and save fuel at a given rate of speed.
+If you are willing to throw fuel efficiency to the wind, so to speak, a powered vessel simply goes faster with less of a wetted surface.
 And, as you bring the bow up, you reduce the wetted (in the water) surface.
-Compare how much more of figure 1 is below the water line, versus figure 2.